Pierre-Joseph Habert

 Promoted to general officer, Habert was posted to Spain where he achieved fame in the Peninsular War.
-After he fought with varying fortunes in 1808 and 1809, General and later Marshal Louis-Gabriel Suchet arrived to take command in Aragon.
+After having fought with varying fortunes in 1808 and 1809, General and later Marshal Louis-Gabriel Suchet arrived to take command in Aragon.
 A string of almost unbroken successes followed.
-Though only a general of brigade he was named to lead Suchet's 3rd Division in actions at Lerida, Tortosa, and Tarragona.
+Though only a general of brigade, Habert was named to lead Suchet's 3rd Division in actions at Lerida, Tortosa, and Tarragona.
 After being promoted, he led his division at Saguntum, Valencia, Castalla, and Ordal.
 He became known as the Ajax of the Army of Catalonia for his prolonged defense of Barcelona in 1814.
 He commanded a division during the Hundred Days at Ligny and Wavre, though he missed the Battle of Waterloo.
 Habert is one of the names inscribed under the Arc de Triomphe.

 Revolution

 Born the son of Avallon bookseller Henry Habert in Franche-Comté on 22 December 1773, Habert joined the French army on 1 September 1792 at the start of the War of the First Coalition.
 Quickly named captain of the 4th battalion of Yonne volunteers, within two years he rose to become a chef de bataillon (major) in the 107th Demi-Brigade.
 The year 1796 found him serving in the 3rd Foreign Demi-Brigade.
 He went with Lazare Hoche's abortive expedition in support of the Irish Rebellion of 1798.
 Captured by the British, he spent a number of months as a prisoner before being released.
 Sent to Egypt with dispatches, his ship evaded the British naval blockade and he was appointed aide-de-camp to Jacques-François Menou.
 He distinguished himself at the Battle of Heliopolis on 20 March 1800.
-On 21 March 1801, Menou appointed him an acting general of brigade after his actions at the Second Battle of Abukir.
+On 21 March 1801, Menou appointed him an acting general of brigade following his actions at the Second Battle of Abukir.
 He returned to France after the Capitulation of Alexandria.